AdaGold/ride-share-rails/README.md

     - Clicking on an individual trip will bring up details for the trip
     - On a specific passenger's page I can edit and delete passengers
     - When viewing a passenger's details I can add a new trip
+    	- When creating a new trip, an available driver is selected by the server automatically.
+    	- A newly created trip will have a status of `pickup`.
+    - When viewing a passenger's trips you can assign a rating for the trip, 1-5.

 ### Investigating Trips
 On the trip details page
   -  I can view details of the trip and links to the driver and the passenger
   -  I can choose to edit and delete details about the trip
   -  I can change the driver & passenger for the trip
+  -  Trips can have the status **pickup**, **travel**, and **complete**.

 ### Viewing Drivers